LuckierDodge/dockerfiles/README.md

 ## qBittorrent

 * The web portal is at port 8080 by default.
 Default username/password is `admin`/`adminadmin`.
-* Change the default user and password, enable anonymous mode, and set the port to random on every start.
+* Change the default user and password, enable anonymous mode, and DO NOT set the port to random on every start.
+That's what causes the annoying stalling bug.
+* Set default save path to /media/downloads

 ## Jackett